- Approximate height: 60cm (24 inches)

 - Flower colour: Orange-red

 This little-known North American species deserves more attention among UK gardeners.
 Awarded an AGM (Award of Garden Merit) by the Royal Horticultural Society, it has wonderfully-unusual copper-red blooms in May/June, which introduce a completely new colour into the water garden.
 It is easy to grow, not fussy about soil, and not too tall, but has a less compact growth habit than the other Iris species, with more widely-spaced shoots and spreading on rhizomes which are thinner and faster-growing.
-Because of this, it should ideally be potted on once a year, as it can rapidly reach the edge of its pot.
+Because of this, it should ideally be potted on every year, as it can rapidly reach the edge of its pot.
 It has much more slender, arching foliage than the other irises, and many flowers on each stem.
 The foliage is mid-green like that of other irises at the base, tending towards lime-green at the end of the leaves.
 The overall look is more delicate and exotic than any of the other species.
 Stock is limited, as demand for this plant is always high.

 If designing a planting scheme, we recommend approximately 2 Iris fulva plants per square foot of ground or 1 plant per linear foot of pond edge.
 Read more here on how to pot and care for your plant.